-Particulate contamination Specifications Air filtration Data center air filtration as defined by ISO Class 8 per ISO 14644-1 with a 95% upper confidence limit. (i) NOTE: The ISO Class 8 condition applies to data center environments only.
-This air filtration requirement does not apply to IT equipment designed to be used outside a data center, in environments such as an office or factory floor. (i) NOTE: Air entering the data center must have MERV11 or MERV13 filtration.
-Conductive dust Air must be free of conductive dust, zinc whiskers, or other conductive particles. i NOTE: This condition applies to data center and non-data center environments.
+Particulate contamination Specifications Air filtration Data center air filtration as defined by ISO Class 8 per ISO 14644-1 with a 95% upper confidence limit.
+NOTE: The ISO Class 8 condition applies to data center environments only.
+This air filtration requirement does not apply to IT equipment designed to be used outside a data center, in environments such as an office or factory floor. () NOTE: Air entering the data center must have MERV11 or MERV13 filtration.
+Conductive dust Air must be free of conductive dust, zinc whiskers, or other conductive particles.
 Corrosive dust Air must be free of corrosive dust.
-Residual dust present in the air must have a deliquescent point less than 60% relative humidity.
-NOTE: This condition applies to data center and non-data center environments.
+Residual dust present in the air must have a deliquescent point less than 60% relative humidity. () NOTE: This condition applies to data center and non-data center environments.

 Table 36.
-Gaseous contamination specifications Gaseous contamination Specifications Copper coupon corrosion rate <300 Å/month per Class G1 as defined by ANSI/ISA71.04-2013.
+Gaseous contamination specifications

+Gaseous contamination Specifications Copper coupon corrosion rate <300 Å/month per Class G1 as defined by ANSI/ISA71.04-2013.
 Silver coupon corrosion rate <200 Å/month as defined by ANSI/ISA71.04-2013.